Power tool: Health impact

 Some industry standards on the size and amount of dust emitted by power tools exist, though it appears that they are not widely known or used globally.
 Knowing that dust is generated throughout the construction process and can cause serious health hazards, manufacturers are now marketing power tools that are equipped with dust collectors (e.g. HEPA vacuum cleaners) or integrated water delivery system which extract the dust after emission.
 However, the use of such products is still not common in most places.
 As of Q1 2024, petrol powered tools are banned in California.

+On-tool extraction units mount onto the power tool and trap dust, similar to a vacuum cleaner.
+In general, such a unit consists of three parts: a hood for collecting dust, a vacuum suction component, and a hose.
+Choosing the correct on-tool extraction unit must be done with care.
+For example, the hood must be sized and fit properly otherwise the extraction unit will be ineffective.
+Additionally, one must consider the nature of the dust (particulate matter) being evacuated.
+For example, some types of particulate matter may be toxic, while other types may not be.

 Using power tools without hearing protection over a long period of time can put a person at risk for hearing loss.
 The U.S. National Institute for Occupational Safety and Health (NIOSH) has recommended that a person should not be exposed to noise at or above 85 dB, for the sake of hearing loss prevention.
 Most power tools, including drills, circular saws, belt sanders, and chainsaws, operate at sound levels above the 85 dB limit, some even reaching over 100 dB.
 NIOSH strongly recommends wearing hearing protection while using these kinds of power tools.